-Oh God, summer began yesterday so why is the air and light already changing?
+Oh God, summer began yesterday.
+So why is the air and light already changing?
 Why are golden leaves starting to pop from trees like dinner guests arriving too soon?
 I want to tell them to wait in the car while I fix my hair and make-up.

-Ready or not, Autumn is here.
+Ready or not, autumn is here.
 The light is lessening.
 Days are shorter.
 We survived last winter, enjoyed a resplendent spring, a gorgeous summer, but now the year’s starting to pack its bags and reserve a bus ticket home.

 I both dread and love this season.
-I dread it because winter’s around the corner, but I love Autumn for three big reasons…
+I dread it because winter’s around the corner, but I love autumn for three big reasons…

 The cooler air— I admit, I’m fickle.
-While I rejoice in the first glorious rays of hot sun, by end of August I’m ready to move on.
+While I rejoice in the first glorious rays of hot sun, by end of August, I’m ready to move on.
 I long for crisp sweater weather and sleeping without ten fans and the A/C cranked to maximum and getting into my car without feeling like I’m on fire.

-The Productivity— I love the “look busy” feel of Fall.
+The Productivity— I love the “look busy” feel of fall.
 It reminds me of that tough seventh grade teacher I had who would enter the classroom and everyone sat up straighter.
 There’s a certain Pavlovian conditioning to the sound of a school bus.
 I want to buy 3-ring binders and #2 pencils and a fresh pack of highlighters.

 The Poignancy— Fall’s beauty has a doomed quality that makes it both magnificent and heart-breaking.
-If Spring is Taylor Swift and Summer’s Katy Perry, then Fall is Billy Holiday, deeper and wiser, a perfect backdrop to those end-of-warm-weather blues.
+If Spring is sweet Taylor Swift and Summer’s ripe Katy Perry, then Fall is melancholy Billy Holiday, deeper and wiser, a perfect backdrop to those end-of-warm-weather blues.

+I guess I’m in the fall of my own life.
 In my late fifties, I’m no longer spring or summer, but not quite winter either.
 I’m not sure how I got here since last week I was on one of those school buses and two days ago I was a young mother and the day after that I watched my kids go off to college.

 How fast it goes.
-I’m not sure how and why this happened but it did and if the clue lies in that crisp air and swirling leaves, they’re not saying.
+I’m not sure how and why this happened, but it did and if the clue lies in that crisp air and swirling leaves, they’re not saying.

 Ready or not, fall is here.